-Il Principe is everything you want a New York City restaurant to be.
-Designed by architect Marcello Pozzi, the space features floor to ceiling windows that open to the sidewalk for al fresco dining on warm days.
+Il Principe is everything you could want a New York City restaurant to be.
+Designed by architect Marcello Pozzi, the space features floor-to-ceiling windows that open to the sidewalk for al fresco dining on warm days.
 The private dining room has a vertical garden wall and large skylight to bring the outdoors in anytime of year.
 The restaurant is a flawless match for its home in Hotel Hugo, designed with a mix of raw materials and modern finishes that fit perfectly into the neighborhood’s art-meets-industrial vibe.

 But back to the food.
-Chef Kristine Mana-ay was born and raised in Manila, Philippines, surrounded by a family who always loved to cook.
+Chef Kristine Mana-ay was born and raised in Manila, Philippines, surrounded by a family that always loved to cook.
 She later moved to New York City and enrolled at the Art Institute, graduating with a degree in culinary arts.
 She has a passion for pastry arts as well as Italian cuisine, which is probably why her menu at Il Principe is so killer.
 We caught up with Chef Kristine to ask a little bit about her background and snag a lasagna bolognese recipe to make at home.

-Il Principe’s menu is classic Italian, highlighting simple, delicious ingredients.
+The Manual: Il Principe’s menu is classic Italian, highlighting simple, delicious ingredients.
 What made you want to start cooking this type of food?

-You were born and raised in Manila, Philippines, surrounded by a family who always loved to cook.
-Are there any techniques you learned in these early years you still carry with you today?
+TM: Are there any techniques you learned in your early years cooking for your family in the Philippines that you still carry with you today?

-The values I learned are key.
+KM: The values I learned are key.
 Growing up I was surrounded with family cooking together.
 Whenever we had an occasion, we worked as a team.
 Working in the kitchen today, I treat my guys as a family because I spend an enormous amount of time with them.
 I try to instill a teamwork environment where mutual support means having each other’s backs, establishing a foundation of trust and encouraging them to come together as one.
 When you love to cook, it shows in your food no matter what you make.
 Cooking is not only about creating food, it’s about sharing memories with those around you.

-Many regions of Italy are represented on your menu.
+TM: Many regions of Italy are represented on your menu.
 Could you break down a dish, talk a little bit about its history and why it’s an important part of Il Principe’s lineup?

-- 3 ribs Celery (small diced)
+- 3 ribs celery, diced

-- 3 cloves garlic (chopped finely)
+- 3 cloves garlic, chopped finely

 - 3 bay leaves

-- Salt & pepper to taste
+- Salt and pepper to taste

 - 2 cups milk